A Crisis of Identity

 Fluids and antibiotics infused.
 Blood sugar re-measured: normal.

 Phenobarbital delivered.
 No response.

-“Do a blood gas, please!
-And let's give him 80 milligrams of fosphenytoin!”
+“A blood gas, please!
+And give him 80 milligrams of fosphenytoin!”

 Both phenobarbital and fosphentyoin are potent anticonvulsant medications, and I was growing concerned by the parade of anti-seizure drugs Jack was receiving.
 Each of these drugs alone, like the lorazepam delivered earlier, depresses the “drive” to breathe; cumulatively they can cause a patient to stop breathing entirely – and respiratory arrest can lead on to full cardiac arrest.

 The situation was dire.
 The “blood gas” test I had ordered would assess the carbon dioxide level in Jack’s system and help me decide whether I needed to intubate him, “capturing” his airway by placing a plastic tube in his windpipe.

 We began infusing the fosphenytoin while I waited for the respiratory technician to complete the test, assisting Jack’s breathing as best as we could with an oxygen mask device sealed over his grimacing face.
 His seizures continued, unfazed by the chemical onslaught.